 To purchase a license, visit wildlife.utah.gov or call 1-800-221-0659.
-You can also visit a
+You can also visit a license agent or any Division office.

 Utah's Trial Hunting Program

 Utah Admin.
 Rule R657-68

 Have you ever wanted to bring your spouse, child or friend along on a hunt and give them a chance to try hunting?
 Now, they can join you on your next duck or goose hunt.